pegjs/pegjs/README.md

 be omitted.
 If `min` omitted, then suppose to `0`.
 If `max` is omitted, then suppose to infinity. `expression |..|` equivalently `expression |0..|` and `expression *`. `expression |1..|` equivalently `expression +`.

+Optionally, you can specify delimiter as rule reference or arbitrary rule expression.
+Delimiter must appear between elements in parsed input.
+Results of delimiter expression will be dropped.

 `count`, `min` and `max` must be positive integers.